seyifash/alx-low_level_programming/0x00-hello_world/README.md

-5- This is a program that prints a line using the printf function writing a program that prints the size of various type on the computer 7- This is a script that generates the assembly code (Intel syntax) of a C code and save it in an output file
+5- This is a program that prints a line using the printf function writing a program that prints the size of various type on the computer 7- This is a script that generates the assembly code (Intel syntax) of a C code and save it in an output file 8- This ia a programs that output some texts and the standard error